 On the Spam tab in your account, click the green Start a new Spam Test button on the upper right side of the page.

-Send the email from your email service provider (ESP) to all the seed addresses that appear in the list.
+Send the email manually from your email service provider (ESP) to all the seed addresses that appear in the list.
 It’s important to note that this list is uniquely generated for each new Spam test.
+You will get a new set of addresses for each test.
+You can either copy the list and paste into your ESP or download a CSV list of the emails for easier importing into your ESP.

 Once we’ve received your email results will start to be reported within your Litmus account.
 The Summary page provides a visual overview of the results.